 Sierra Rec Magazine day Trip itinerary – Casual Visitor Itinerary

 Carson City to the East gate of Yosemite National Park via Tioga Pass in the Summer season is 118 mile trip that easily done as a day trip into Yosemite’s east High country range.
 The trip travels down Hwy 395 past Bridgeport Ca, and Mono Lake turning West at Lee vining up the Tioga Pass and Hwy 120.
 The Pass generally is open between May and June each season giving East side access to one of the worlds most famous National Parks.
+The proximity to Yosemite National Park from Carson city makes this trip both a great day trip or a short family vacation trip from Carson City.

 We have driven this route over 50 times in the last 8 years and have developed a consistent Day trip strategy that has allowed us to see some of the most beautiful less visited features in Yosemite National Park in a single day trip and has us home sleeping in our own bed after each trip.